Protests after "pharaoh" Mursi assumes powers in Egypt

 A party building was also attacked by stone-throwing protesters in Port Said, and demonstrators in Suez threw petrol bombs that burned banners outside the party building.

-Although Washington praised Egypt for its part in bringing Israelis and Palestinians to a ceasefire on Wednesday, it expressed concern about Mursi's move.
+Mursi's decree is bound to worry Western allies, particularly the United States, a generous benefactor to Egypt's army, which praised Egypt for its part in bringing Israelis and Palestinians to a ceasefire on Wednesday.

-"The decisions and declarations announced on November 22 raise concerns for many Egyptians and for the international community," State Department spokeswoman Victoria Nuland said in a statement.

-The United States has been concerned about the fate of what was once a close ally under Mubarak, who preserved Egypt's 1979 peace treaty with Israel.

-The European Union urged Mursi to respect the democratic process, while the United Nations expressed fears about human rights.
+The West may become concerned about measures that, for example, undermine judicial independence.
+The European Union urged Mursi to respect the democratic process.

 "We are very concerned about the possible huge ramifications of this declaration on human rights and the rule of law in Egypt," Rupert Colville, spokesman for the U.N.
 Human Rights Commissioner Navi Pillay, said at the United Nations in Geneva.